ADAAlbalushi/FCM/README.md

 Each FCM matrix is square, meaning it has an equal number of rows and columns, corresponding to the total number of concepts included in that map.
 Concept labels (e.g., C1, C2, C3) are consistent across rows and columns to ensure interpretability and comparability.
 **Example**
-The adjacency matrix of the first FCM file is structured as follows:
+The adjacency matrix of FCM file is structured as follows:
 ```bash
         C2          C3          C1
 C2   0.000000    0.610116    0.000000